How to Extract Quotes From Videos: The Complete 2026 Guide

 Journalists: Interview Quote Extraction

-Scenario: A reporter conducts a 45-minute Zoom interview with a local politician.
-She needs 3-4 strong quotes for her article.
+Scenario: A reporter does a 45-minute Zoom interview with a local politician.
+She needs 3 or 4 strong quotes for her article.

 Workflow: